Algebraic-Dynamical Perturbation Theory of Large-$U$ Hubbard Models. Single Particle Spectrum of Antiferromagnetic Mott

-\emph{Local density of states}.--- We plot the spin projected local density of states (LDOS), partly also to illustrate the Mott gap blueshift, which agree well with cluster dynamical mean field results in Ref. \cite{fratino-2017-signat-mott}.
+We plot the spin projected local density of states (LDOS), partly also to illustrate the Mott gap blueshift, which agree well with cluster dynamical mean field results in Ref. \cite{fratino-2017-signat-mott}.
 Here we manually set the magnetization all the way down to \(m_z = 0.1\) to exemplify the blueshift effect and the spectral imbalance, although such low magnetization regime is not accessible from the self-consistent solution.